ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 This creates a scene.
 The scene determines what will be rendered and where it will be rendered.
-We will add objects, a camera and lights to our scene.
+We will add objects, a camera, and lights to our scene.

 We are using a perspective camera, which is the most commonly used camera type for 3D scenes.
-Perspective cameras use [perspective projection](https://en.wikipedia.org/wiki/Perspective_(graphical)), which mimics the way that human eyes see.
+Perspective cameras use [perspective projection](https://en.wikipedia.org/wiki/Perspective_(graphical)), which mimics the way human eyes see.
 The further away objects are from the camera, the smaller they appear.

 The four parameters of the `PerspectiveCamera` constructor function define the camera's viewing frustum, which is the field of view of our camera in the 3D world.
 The parameters are:

-1. **fov** - Field of view, the camera frustum vertical field of view, in degrees
+1. **fov** - Field of view, the camera frustum vertical field of view, in degrees.
-2. **aspect** - Camera frustum aspect ratio
+2. **aspect** - Camera frustum aspect ratio.
-3. **near** - Camera frustum near plane, in world units
+3. **near** - Camera frustum near plane, in world units.
-4. **far** - Camera frustum far plane, in world units
+4. **far** - Camera frustum far plane, in world units.

 ![creating a new Replit project](https://replit-docs-images.bardia.repl.co/images/tutorials/47-3dgamethreejs/perspective-camera-frustum.png)

 The above image shows the camera's viewing frustum.
 The viewable objects are between the near and far plane.
 There are two objects in the frustum, a purple stick and an orange stick.
-They are the same size.
+The sticks are the same size.
 The dotted lines show how the sticks are projected onto the near plane, which shows how they will be seen.
 Their size on the near plane is different.
 The orange stick, which is further away from the camera, appears smaller.
 The units used are world units, it can be mapped to any defined unit but it is usually in meters.

 Next, we will position our camera in the 3D world and make it look at a specific point.
-The parameters are the x, y and z points in the 3D world.
+The parameters are the x, y, and z points in the 3D world.
 Add the following lines of code to the `script.js` file:

 ```javascript
 camera.position.set(4, 4, -4);